 “Hmm?”
 Orrick spied what caught Leslie’s interest.
 The bark on the tree was sheared clean away, leaving only the threaded fibers bent and dried.
 Orrick sniffled at the cold air.
 The grass around the area was trampled and torn, the stems brittle and frayed.
 But that tree was impressive.
 “Looks like someone didn’t get their firewood.”

 Leslie’s chuckled.
 “No, dude.
-Look at these crazy gouges – the bark is splint.
+Look at this crazy cuts – the bark's been splint.
 Wow.”
-Orrick pulled at the hardened splint; the bits of bark torn free lay on the trampled grass.
+Orrick pulled at the stiff fissures; bits of bark sheared free lay on the trampled grass.
+The toxic fumes still hung on the air, and sticky swells of sap hung lay suspended like icicles.
 There wasn’t much else to see.
 And it wasn’t much to think about.

 Orrick forgot about the tree, and the scene itself at the wild-lot.
 Until he returned home later that evening at his typical time.
-The evening was boring once he went indoors; Orrick did stay downstairs and watched cartoon superheroes.
+The evening was boring once he went indoors.
+He did stay downstairs and watched cartoon superheroes.
 A few hours after dark, his mom got in from shopping.
 She said nothing as she crossed through the spacious living area, and entered the kitchen.
-Orrick missed the little glances she sent his way.
+He missed the little glances she sent his way.
 His mom returned a few times; she sounded busy in the kitchen, running water and rattling dishes.

 “Where were you today?”
 Orrick’s mother inquired briskly.
 “You weren’t home earlier.”

 “I went out with Leslie, and we talked about what we’re gonna make for the fair.”
 Orrick moved his eyes off the flashy colors of the screen, and looked to his mother as she stood beside the television.

 “No," Orrick lied.
 “We sort of hung out.”

 “I want you to stay out of the thicket and tree grooves, and stay in close to the neighborhood.
 Until… you get out of school.”